Ans-A/Ans-A/README.md

 Here are some of my projects that I noodle on occasionaly:

 - **Dashi**: A simple, Kanban-inspired board designed to help organize daily tasks.
-Currently in the early stages of development and under active progress.[GitHub Repository](https://github.com/Ans-A/dashi)
+Currently in the early stages of development and under active progress.
+[GitHub Repository](https://github.com/Ans-A/dashi)

-- **Lightmaker**: A Python-based application designed that generates a lightmap from baking an ambient occlusion and a shadow map of an object and then mixing those together with a normal mix using numpy for speed..
+- **Lightmaker**: A Python-based application designed that generates a lightmap from baking an ambient occlusion and a shadow map of an object and then mixing those together with a normal mix using numpy for speed.
 [GitHub Repository](https://github.com/Ans-A/lightmaker)

 - **Turntabler**: This is a little blender addon I've created to automate my asset creation turntable process.
 This should ideally be a nodal setup but that one is still a work in progress.
-This is still heavily buggy and still has some performance issues..
+This is still heavily buggy and still has some issues.
 [GitHub Repository](https://github.com/Ans-A/Turntabler)

 - **Loggy**: Loggy is a simple log analysis utility suite to handle log text files.
 [GitHub Repository](https://github.com/Ans-A/Loggy)